Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Pyhä skiing & snowboarding

-Skiing at Pyhä is unlike anything in the Alps.
-The fell is broad and rounded, the runs descend through snow-laden birch and spruce forest, and the light - when it comes - has a low, golden quality unique to the Arctic.
-In the depths of winter, the polar night (kaamos) means you'll be skiing under floodlights and twilight rather than bright sunshine, which gives the mountain an atmospheric, almost otherworldly feel.
+Skiing and snowboarding at Pyhä has a character all its own.
+The fell is broad and rounded, runs descend through snow-laden birch and spruce forest, and the cold Arctic temperatures keep the snow in consistently excellent condition.
+In the depths of winter, the polar nights mean you'll be skiing under floodlights and twilight rather than bright sunshine, which gives the mountain an atmospheric, almost otherworldly feel.
+What makes skiing here distinctive is the combination of quality snow, uncrowded runs, and a wilderness setting where at moments, you might hear nothing but the sound of your own turns.

 Skiing for beginners in Pyhä